jeka-kiselyov/fastify-mongoose-api/README.md

 If you don't set some schemas, API works without validation (except, of course, that inherent in the db schema).

-If you wish to add a validation and/or a serialization schema for your api you should add an object to `.schemas` array like this:
+If you wish to add a validation and/or a serialization schema for your api you should add an object to `.schemas` array or set a directory where automatically load schemas with `.schemaDirPath`:

 ```javascript